Our fantastic friend Susan Serra, CKD, CAPS shares a few exciting new innovations and trends in modern kitchen design.

 Mixed Messages – The Trend for 2014

-Last year, innovations in kitchen design w ere centered largely around access – easy access into cabinetry via cool/smart storage aids, access via lighting, cabinet door and drawer design and other aspects which also served to address Universal Design principles and continues its importance in trends for 2014.
+Last year, innovations in kitchen design w ere centered largely around access – easy access into cabinetry via cool/smart storage aids, access via lighting, cabinet door and drawer design and other aspects which also served to address Universal Design principles and continues its importance in trends for 2014 and beyond.

 This year, the theme for kitchen design, to my point of view, is ”Mixed Messages.”
 Complex in some ways, simple in others, with contrasting philosophies within the same kitchen design, I am seeing mixed messages in each trend I describe below which happens to suit today’s lifestyles.
 Let’s take a look at how Mixed Messages are expressed in the kitchen in 2014.